azeez-d3v/Store-Locator/README.md

 # 🏥 Pharmacy Store Locator Analytics Dashboard

-A comprehensive tool for fetching, analyzing, and visualizing pharmacy location data across multiple pharmacy brands in Australia.
+A comprehensive tool for fetching, analyzing, and visualizing pharmacy location data across multiple pharmacy brands in Australia and New Zealand.

 ## 📋 Overview